 Thinking of visiting the tiny Tuscan town of Pisa?
-Most people visit on a day trip from Florence, drawn by Pisa's calling card, the mysterious Leaning Tower of Pisa.
+Most people visit on a day trip from Florence.
+They’re drawn by Pisa’s calling card, the mysterious Leaning Tower of Pisa.

 For starters, Pisa’s Field of Miracles has a fantastic array of Romanesque, Medieval, and Early Renaissance art and architecture.
 The town itself is picturesque with a nice city museum, elegant piazzas, and pretty churches.

 Here’s everything you need to know about traveling to and visiting Pisa, to plan and make the most out of your day trip.